Albert-Z-Guo/Networking/02 Partial Reliable Transport Protocol/README.md

 ### Message format
 The sender will be called by user to send arbitrary payloads.
 Each payload will form a MSG packet and managed by the sender for delivery.
  - The first two bytes of each MSG packet should be the sequence number that identifies the packet.
  - The last two bytes of each MSG packet should be the checksum that makes sure the packet is not corrupted.
-The type of checksum is not specified and is up to your implementation.

 The receiver will acknowledge the successful delivery of packets by sending ACK packets.
  - The first two bytes of each ACK packet should be the starting position of current receiver window.
  - The last two bytes of each ACK packet should be the checksum that makes sure the packet is not corrupted.
-If a packet is corrupted, your receiver should drop that packet.
+If a packet is corrupted, the receiver should drop that packet.

 The payload of each ACK packet should be a bit map of the current receiver window status, with `1` denoting successful deliveries and `0` otherwise.
 From the ACK packet, the sender should be able to perceive the receiver's window status, and slide the window forwards as necessary.